-- 1. Go to www.vikingelectronics.com and enter K-1900-7-IP or K-1900-712L-IP in the search box - 2.
-Click K-1900-7-IP or K-1900-712L-IP in the search results - 3.
+- 1. Go to www.vikingelectronics.com and enter K-1900-8-IP or K-1900-812L-IP in the search box - 2.
+Click K-1900-8-IP or K-1900-812L-IP in the search results - 3.
 Scroll down the page to Downloads, click IP Programming Software - 4.
 Install the programming software by saving or opening the file and then clicking on setup Viking IP Programming.exe - 5.
-Follow the prompts on your screen to complete software installation. - To start the Viking IP Programming application, click on the Viking IP Programming icon on your desk top.
-The Main screen will appear, allowing the user to program any K-1900-7-IP Series connected to that LAN.
+Follow the prompts on your screen to complete software installation. - 6.
+To start the Viking IP Programming application, click on the Viking IP Programming icon on your desk top.
+The Main screen will appear, allowing the user to program any K-1900-8-IP Series connected to that LAN.

-Note: PC must be connected to the same LAN as the K-1900-7-IP Series.
+Note: PC must be connected to the same LAN as the K-1900-8-IP Series.

-A. Manually Muting SIP/Network Failure Alarm Beeps (3 beeps repeated every 3 seconds)
+A. Manually Muting SIP/Network Failure Alarm Beeps (3 beeps repeated every 30 seconds)

-With the unit connected and powered (Green LED on and Yellow LED off or blinking) it will output 3 beeps every 3 seconds in the handset of the K-1900-7-IP Series phone indicating a SIP registration failure, failure to receive an echo reply from a pinged gateway or Ethernet connection failure.
-You can manually disable the beeps by clicking the "Mute Alarm Until Next Failure" tab in the Viking IP programming software.
+With the unit connected and powered (Green LED on and Yellow LED off or blinking) it will output 3 beeps every 30 seconds in the handset of the K-1900-8-IP Series indicating a SIP registration failure, failure to receive an echo reply from a pinged gateway or Ethernet connection failure.
+You can manually disable the beeps by pressing and holding the "" button for 5 seconds (2 beeps will then be heard) or by clicking the "Mute Alarm Until Next Failure" tab in the Viking VoIP programming software.
 The LED will continue to flash allowing you to trouble shoot the failure.